Kequc/kequapp.github.io/content/6-additional-information/1-bundle-properties.md

 ### context

-A place to store variables derived by handles, we might use these variables elsewhere in our code.
+A place to store variables derived by actions, we might use these variables elsewhere in our code.
 Changes can be made here whenever we want and it may be populated with anything.

 Maybe authentication details, a user object, or any data that's used in other places.